anoma/nspec/docs/arch/node/engines/mempool_worker.juvix.md

 such points: `seen_all_writes` for write locks and `seen_all_reads` for read locks.
 When Shards confirm lock acquisition, the Worker updates these points and broadcasts them to all Shards via `UpdateSeenAll` messages.
-This information is vital for the Shards to know when they can safely process read requests and handle state updates, as it guarantees no earlier lock requests are still pending.
+This information is vital for the Shards to know when they can safely process read requests and perform state updates, as it guarantees no earlier lock requests are still pending.

 For each transaction, the Worker spawns an Executor Engine (configured with the